sameepv21/Guidance_ML/Docker.md

 * Docker Registry
     * It is analogous to github repository.
     * But instead of github it is docker hub.
+* Container Volumes
+    * Provide the ability to connect specific filesystem paths of the container back to the host machine.
+    * If a directory in the container is mounted, then changes in the directory are also seen on the host machine.

 # Commands
 * docker run <OPTIONS> <IMAGE_NAME>